 What’s in it?

-The ingredients used in fracture-stimulation fluids vary according to geology.
+The ingredients used in fracking fluids vary according to geology.
 In general terms, water makes up more than 90 percent of the solution; sand or proppant constitutes approximately 9 percent; and additives make up less than 1 percent of the total volume.
-The relatively small amount of additives generally consist of friction reducers, biocides to prevent bacterial development and scale inhibitors.
+The relatively small amount of additives generally consists of friction reducers, biocides to prevent bacterial development and scale inhibitors.
 This pie chart available at FracFocus shows a general breakout of typical ingredients.

 Cross-section of a Typical Horizontal Well